JVB11/AESolver/gyre-tools/README.md

 3. the gyre_unit_converter module
 4. the lam_tar_gyre module

-For additional information you on these specific modules you may consult the [API documentation](https://jvb11.github.io/AESolver/overview_API/API_gyre_tools/API_index.html).
+For additional information on these specific modules you may consult the [API documentation](https://jvb11.github.io/AESolver/overview_API/API_gyre_tools/API_index.html).

 ### Author: Jordan Van Beeck